By Eric Johnson

 E) All of the above

-2. Where does a Latter-day Saint normally get water baptized for oneself?
+2. Where do Latter-day Saints normally get water baptized for themselves?

-A) A river B) A temple C) An LDS church building D) Wherever you request it
+A) A river B) A temple C) Inside an LDS church building D) The closest and most convenient water source

 3. At what age can a person get baptized?

-4. T F The LDS Church recognizes the baptisms of other churches and does not require rebaptism in their church for converts coming from a Christian denomination.
+4. T F The LDS Church recognizes the baptisms of other churches and does not require converts who came from a legitimate Christian denomination to get rebaptized

 5. T F It is necessary for a husband/wife who is not a member to agree to allow their spouse to get baptized.